ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/members.md

 Set whether dates and times are localized to each members' own localization preferences.
 If set to "No", all dates and times will be localized to the site default and localization preferences will be disabled in the Member Profile and My Account pages.

-### Default member group
+### Default Primary Role

-This allows you to specify the Member Group to which approved members will be assigned.
+This allows you to specify the Primary Role to which approved members will be assigned.

 ### Member profile theme